Ibn Butlan: Travels

 His travels began with a 10-month-long journey to al-Fusṭāṭ, an hour's walk south from the newly established Fatimid capital of Cairo.
 According to Ibn Abī Uṣaibiʿa he travelled to meet Ibn Riḍwān, a prominent medical writer and chief physician of the Fatimid caliph al-Mustanṣir bi-'llāh.
 Schacht and Meyerhof suggest that instead he sought employment at the court of said caliph, who held high opinions of non-Muslim physicians.
-According to Conrad Ibn Buṭlān's comment,s about the young physician's motivations to move away from Baghdad in The Physicians' Banquet, are to be understood quasi-autobiographically.
+According to Conrad Ibn Buṭlān's comments about the young physician's motivations to move away from Baghdad in The Physicians' Banquet, are to be understood quasi-autobiographically.
 Meaning that high costs of living in his hometown caused him to want to live in a more affordable city.
 In addition to this, there appears to have been a lack of professional opportunities in Baghdad for him.

 He travelled via the Nahr ʿĪsā Canal to al-Anbar and from there to ar-Raḥba during the first 19 days of his travels.
 He describes ar-Raḥba as a quaint town offering a grand variety of fruits, for example 19 different kinds of grapes alone.
 From there it took him four days to travel to ar-Reṣafa.
 There he visited its castle, which was used as a caravanserai.
 He describes it as being very large in size, yet smaller than the Caliph's palace in Baghdad.
 He described the outsides of the basilica located within the castle as being covered in golden mosaics, the basilica as having been built on a cistern in the ground as large as the above ground building itself.
 He writes about the inhabitants of the castle, who were Christian bedouins earning their keep by guarding caravans and trading goods.
 Ibn Buṭlān comments about this arrangement that these beduins are "both beggars and robbers at once".
 He claims the basilica to have been founded by Constantine I and once restored and inhabited by Hišām ibn ʿAbd al-Malik.

 Ibn Buṭlān's journey from ar-Reṣafa to Aleppo took four days.
-He he remained in Aleppo for a longer period of time.
+He remained in Aleppo for a longer period of time.
 His departure from Aleppo to travel to Antioch had him visit the Byzantine village of ʿImm.
 After visiting Antioch he travelled to Laodicea from there he proceeded to Damascus, then Jaffa, and finally arrived in al-Fusṭāṭ in Ǧumādā II 441 AH/November 1049 AD.